 4. Ongoing Development

-Because leaders are getting more feedback about their performance and having more frequent conversations about their development with managers, their leadership development effort is more impactful.
-Their development plans are visited more frequently, and they discuss their progress more often with their managers.
-Because they are receiving feedback over time, they can make more regular course corrections.
+Continuous feedback keeps leadership development active and on track.
+With regular feedback about their performance and frequent development conversations with managers, their leadership development effort is more impactful.
+They revisit their development plans often, track their progress with their managers, and make timely course corrections instead of waiting for formal reviews.
 Ultimately, this results in leaders who have a stronger sense of ownership to drive their own development and improve their skills quickly.

 How Continuous Feedback Systems Differ from Episodic, One-Time Feedback

 One-time feedback is like looking at your map when you start and then never looking at it again.
 You risk getting lost, taking a less efficient route, and not planning for what’s ahead.
-While continuous feedback is keeping your map with you, making sure you're on target and that you're going to the right place, so you reach the summit.
+On the other hand, continuous feedback is like keeping your map with you, making sure you're on target and that you're going to the right place, so you reach the summit.

-That said, one-time feedback should complement continuous feedback.
+One-time feedback is still a useful tool, just one that should complement continuous feedback.
 You don’t have to give up your 360 feedback tools when you move to a continuous feedback model.
-In fact, these approaches can co-exist quite nicely.
+In fact, these approaches can co-exist.

 So how can you make it easy for your leaders to give and receive feedback more regularly?
-Here are four best practices.
+Here are three best practices.

 2. Make it timely.

 Leaders should ask for feedback soon after the event (i.e., a presentation or team meeting).
-And leaders should, in turn, give feedback to their team and colleagues in the same manner—providing feedback as close as possible to the moment a behavior occurs.
+And leaders should, in turn, give feedback to their team and colleagues in the same way—sharing it as soon as possible while the moment is still fresh.

 3. Make sure it’s helpful and sincere.

 While we all love positive feedback, it shouldn’t be the only type of feedback leaders seek or give.
 Everyone needs balanced feedback to understand where they have weaknesses and where their strengths can shine even more.
-If feedback sought or provided isn’t balanced, is it as helpful as it could be?
-Exploring balanced feedback can be uncomfortable for many, yet if we remember to remain sincere and empathetic, we can create a psychologically safe environment where both parties are able to be vulnerable.
+Exploring balanced feedback can be uncomfortable for many, yet if we remember to remain sincere and empathetic, we can create a psychologically safe environment where both parties can be vulnerable.

 Continuous Feedback Improves Organizations